fioprotocol/fio.package/README.md

 Creates the distributable packages for the fio protocol.

-This builds deb packages as well as tarball for Ubuntu 18, providing a quick and straightforward process to stand up a FIO node.
-By default it is configured to connect to 'mainnet', however, the 'testnet' configuration is also provided.
-See
-`/etc/fio/nodeos/` for testnet genesis.json and config.ini files.
+This builds deb packages as well as tarball of the FIO blockchain binaries including fio-nodeos, fio-wallet and clio.
+These packages provide a quick and straightforward process to stand up a FIO node.
+By default, fio-nodeos is configured to connect to 'mainnet', however, the 'testnet' configuration is also provided.
+See `/etc/fio/nodeos/` for the testnet genesis.json and config.ini files.

 To execute, run `./build.sh`, providing the location of the fio binaries, i.e. /home/ubuntu/fio/bin.
 The build script will copy the binaries into ./deb and then create the packages.
 Note, the package will include the fio version, determined by executing `nodeos --version`